Fouls and misconduct (association football): Yellow card (caution)

 What constitutes cautionable unsporting behaviour is generally at the referee's discretion, though Law 12 lists a number of examples.
 These include simulation, i.e., attempts to deceive the referee, or attempting to score by handling the ball.
 Fouls which are committed recklessly or fouls which are committed with the intention of stopping a promising attack (SPA) are also considered unsporting behaviour and punishable with a yellow card.
 Fouls which are committed with excessive force, however, or most fouls which are deliberately committed to deny a goal or an obvious goalscoring opportunity (DOGSO) are punishable by a red card.

 The Laws state that goals may be celebrated, but that such celebrations should not be "excessive".
 Removing one's shirt or covering one's face with the shirt will result in a caution.
 Players may also be cautioned for climbing onto a perimeter fence or approaching/entering spectator areas in a manner that causes safety and/or security concerns.

-In most tournaments, accumulating a certain number of yellow cards over several matches results in suspending the offending player for a certain number of subsequent matches, the exact number of cards and matches varying by jurisdiction (these sanctiones are not regulated by the Laws of the Game).
+In most tournaments, accumulating a certain number of yellow cards over several matches results in suspending the offending player for a certain number of subsequent matches, the exact number of cards and matches varying by jurisdiction (these sanctions are not regulated by the Laws of the Game).
 In the UEFA Champions League, for instance, accumulating two yellow cards in a tournament stage will lead to a one-game suspension.
 In such situations players have often been suspected of (and occasionally even admitted to) deliberately incurring a second booking in a tournament when the following game is of little importance, thus resetting their yellow card tally to zero for subsequent games (known as "cleaning cards").
 However, while technically within the rules of competition, this is considered unsportsmanlike.
 UEFA has occasionally acted on such choices and has given additional fines and/or suspensions to the players and managers involved.
 For example, Sergio Ramos both in 2010 and 2019 picked up extra Champions League suspensions after publicly suggesting during interviews that a yellow card that he accrued was on purpose for card cleaning, the first of which came together with Xabi Alonso under José Mourinho's orders.

 In 2017 IFAB approved temporary dismissals (sin-bins) for cautionable offences similar to that seen in other sports; however, this is only permitted for youth, veterans, disability and grassroots football.
 Competitions' use of this system—rather than normal yellow cards—is optional, and there are variations in how it can be implemented.
 For 90-minute games, the length of the temporary dismissal is 10 minutes.